Metal Building Manufacturers Association: Publications

-Guide for Inspecting Metal Building Systems: MBMA published the Guide for Inspecting Metal Building Systems in 2016.
-The MBMA Guide for Inspecting Metal Building Systems is a guide intended for use by individuals who are responsible for contracting, performing, and reporting the various inspection tasks related to the construction of a metal building project.
-These individuals may be representatives of the owner, design professional, general contractor, erector, or building officials.
+Guide for Inspecting Metal Building Systems: The MBMA Guide for Inspecting Metal Building Systems is a guide intended for use by individuals who are responsible for contracting, performing, and reporting the various inspection tasks related to the construction of a metal building project.
+These individuals may be representatives of the owners, design professionals, general contractors, erectors, or building officials.
 Depending on the project and jurisdiction, there may be building code and contractually required inspections, as well as other optional inspections such as owner acceptance and insurance evaluation.
 This Guide should provide a useful resource for when inspecting a metal building project.

-Energy Design Guide for Metal Building Systems, Second Edition: MBMA published the Energy Design Guide for Metal Building Systems, Second Edition in 2017.
-The guide has an overview of metal and sustainable buildings followed by detailed chapters on insulation, cool roofs and daylighting.
+Energy Design Guide for Metal Building Systems, Second Edition: The MBMA Energy Design Guide for Metal Building Systems has an overview of metal and sustainable buildings followed by detailed chapters on insulation, cool roofs and daylighting.
 There are also chapters devoted to the International Energy Conservation Code, ASHRAE Standards and state energy codes, as well as compliance tools.
 Detailed information is provided on the most prominent rating programs, such as the USGBC's Leadership in Energy and Environmental Design(LEED), Green Globes and Energy Star.

-Fire Resistance Design Guide for Metal Building Systems: The Fire Resistance Design Guide for Metal Building Systems offers a wealth of information on how to effectively use metal buildings to meet the fire resistance requirements of a project.
-The guide offers a complete reference guide for fire protection issues related to metal building systems, such as fire test standards, shape properties for fire resistance, repair/replacement after fire damage, and much more.
+Fire Resistance Design Guide for Metal Building Systems: The Fire Resistance Design Guide for Metal Building Systems offers information on how to effectively use metal buildings to meet the fire resistance requirements of a project.
+It serves as a reference guide for fire protection issues related to metal building systems, such as fire test standards, shape properties for fire resistance, repair/replacement after fire damage, and much more.